 \section{Profile of characteristic Lorentz factor $\gch$ of electrons}

-The characteristic Lorentz factor $\gch(r)$ of electrons evolves in radius $r$ in our models.
-Considering the energy dissipation and particle acceleration process, which would depend, for instance, on the degree of magnetic energy dissipation, it is plausible to assume that the $\gch$-profile evolves in radius as the emitting shell expands in space.
+The characteristic Lorentz factor $\gch$ of electrons evolves in radius $r$ in our models.
+We expect that the rate of dissipation of internal energy will determine the values of $\gch$.
+If we think of an episode of energy dissipation, the dissipation may initially occur in an explosive manner such that $\gch$ increases initially, which could be followed by a fading phase of dissipation with $\gch$ decreasing.
+In this picture, it is plausible to assume that the $\gch$-profile evolves in radius $r$ as the emitting shell expands in space.
 The model [u] has a broken power-law profile

-with $\gch^0 = 10^5$, $r_0 = 10^{15}$ cm, $g_1 = 1/2$, and $g_2=1$.
-The model [v] also takes the same form of broken power-law but with $\gch^0 =2\times 10^5$, $r_0 =2\times 10^{15}$ cm, and $g_1 = g_2 = 1$.
+with $\gch^0 = 10^5$, $r_0 = 10^{15}$ cm, $g_1 = 1/2$, and $g_2=-1$.
+The model [v] also takes the same form of broken power-law but with $\gch^0 =2\times 10^5$, $r_0 =2\times 10^{15}$ cm, $g_1= 1$, and $g_2 = -1$.
 The model [w] has a profile made of four power-law segments

 with $\gch^0 = 10^5$, $r_1 =5\times 10^{14}$ cm, $r_2 =10^{15}$ cm, and $r_3 =4\times 10^{15}$ cm.
 These three $\gch$ profiles are shown in Figure~\ref{fig:fS1}.